 Avoid caffeine, noodles, alcohol, beverages, and any food high in sugar close to bedtime as they disrupt the quality of your sleep.
 These kinds of food not only affect your sleep but also upset the gastrointestinal tract.
 If you wish to eat these kinds of food, try to have them at least 3-4 hours before bedtime.

-7. Eat Few Food Promoting Sleep
+7. Eating Less Food Promotes Sleep

 Milk

-Malted milk like Horlicks helps to that get good quality sleep.
+Malted milk like Horlicks helps to get good quality sleep.
 Mix 350ml of warm water in 4-5 teaspoons of Horlicks powder and drink 30 minutes before bed.
 Studies have shown that malted milk promotes less restless sleep in both young and older populations.
 Although the mechanism is unclear, scientists have suggested that the presence of wheat, malt barley, sugar, milk, 14 vitamins and minerals are associated with the improvement of good quality sleep.

 Fatty Fish